Oxford Latin American Graduate Network (OLAGN)

-The Latin American Centre’s Graduate Network aims to strengthen the community of students working on Latin America in Oxford and to encourage genuine interdisciplinary dialogue and mutual support.
+The Latin American Centre’s Graduate Network (OLAGN) aims to strengthen the community of students working on Latin America in Oxford and to encourage genuine interdisciplinary dialogue and mutual support.
 Graduate students across all social sciences and humanities departments at the University of Oxford interested in research on Latin America are welcome to join the Network.

 If you would like to keep informed about the Network’s news and events, please contact us to express your interest: email@example.com